Concrete Technology Consulting

 Trusted on Asia's most demanding hydropower projects.

-4,000+ MW of hydroelectric capacity supported across projects in India, Bhutan, and Nepal.
+4,000+ MW of hydroelectric capacity supported across South Asia.
 Concrete designed, tested, and placed to perform for generations.

 Gravity Dam 1,020 MW